-A 6 x 2 inch round cake pan holds about 2 cups of batter.
+A 6 x 2 inch round cake pan has a volume of 3 cups and can hold about 2 cups of batter to give it room to rise.
 You can buy one online from Amazon (affiliate link) or from your local craft store in the cake decorating aisle.

-Although my recipes are mostly for one layer 6 inch cakes, I highly recommend buying two pans.
-That way you’re ready for a 6 inch double layer cake.
+Although my recipes are mostly for one layer cakes, I highly recommend buying two pans.
+That way you’re ready for a double layer cake.

 What if I don’t have a 6 inch pan?

 If you don’t have a 6 inch pan, some readers have successfully made the cakes in 8 inch pans.
 The cake will be a lot thinner, so you may want to reduce the baking time by 5 minutes and check for doneness.

 If the toothpick has wet batter on it, then you can continue with the normal baking time.

 Sometimes you can multiply the ingredients by 1.5 and get a thicker 8 inch cake.

 Don’t have that either?
 Check out my Small Batch Cupcake Recipes for more small cake options.